TABLE OF CONTENTS

 - There is a limit for the number of visits and treatments.

 - You are not restricted by co-insurance

 - No limits for the number of visits and treatments

-A PHSP with a digital claim platform will process your claim within 24 hours versus many traditional insurance claims that can take several weeks to process.
+Olympia's HSA has a digital claims platform which will process your claim within 24 hours versus many traditional insurance claims that can take more than 2 weeks to process.

 8. Do I qualify for an HSA even though I have a pre-existing condition?

 Yes, you qualify.
 Pre-existing conditions do not affect your eligibility for an HSA.